-There are 5 all day professional development days scattered throughout the school year.
-We also have incorporated professional development on Wednesday afternoons to support staff with distance learning.
+There are 5 all-day professional development days scattered throughout the school year.
+There are also weekly professional development sessions each Wednesday afternoon to support staff with distance learning.
 Staff has access to all appropriate instructional materials that align with the state standards.